-Dictators have 2 weapons - violent repression and fake news/propaganda from taking over the media outlets in 'their' countries.
-There have already been many such global examples of democracies being attacked by rogue governments.
+Dictators have 2 weapons against the population they suppress - violent repression and fake news/propaganda from taking over the media outlets in 'their' countries.
+There have already been many global examples of democracies being attacked by autocrats in rogue governments.